-For over a year now I’ve been volunteering at Animal Acres, which is an animal sanctuary in Southern California.
+For over a year now I’ve been volunteering at Farm Sanctuary (formerly known as Animal Acres), which is an animal sanctuary in Southern California.
 In addition to helping out at public events, I also volunteer with their humane education department.
 School and youth groups come during the week to visit with the animals and learn how the same love and compassion children have for their companion animals at home is what we feel for the chickens, sheep, goats, cows, pigs, ducks, geese, turkeys, and burros who live at the sanctuary.

 They meet the geese, ducks, and chickens.
 I teach them to crouch down low when visiting them, because to them we’re the size of skyscrapers.
 We feed alfalfa to the cows, who eagerly come over for a nibble and to get their noses rubbed.
 We introduce them to the turkeys, who love to be petted.
 Some of the turkeys are ticklish, and if you scratch them in the right spot, they’ll laugh.
 The pigs are often snuggled against each other, and the children venture in to give them belly rubs.